yiguo-17/array-of-radioactive-mutants/README.md

 `array.push(5)`

-and now `array` has a different value, but you can pass `array` into a function that uses that same line on its parameter, and your `array` after calling tthat function will have a different value as well.
+And now `array` has a different value, but you can pass `array` into a function that uses that same line on its parameter, and your `array` after calling that function will have a different value as well.

 The key here is that it doesn't _actually_ hold a different value--it's still the same old `array` it was before!
 But now its added a new index to its internal list and added the new value you've given it there.

 Today we'll be exploring that by making functions that mutate the array passed in.
-But remember that this is an "antipattern"--you shouldn't be doing this in production code, as it's an unexpected behavior that _overwrites_ rather than gives back a new version of your app's all-important data.
+But remember that this is an "anti-pattern"--you shouldn't be doing this in production code, as it's an unexpected behavior that _overwrites_ rather than gives back a new version of your app's all-important data.
 And these mutations can be very difficult to track down!
 So don't try this at home, please.

 ### Guidelines

-Remember that you won't be `return`ing in this set of functions, just mutating the original array.
+Remember that you won't be `return`-ing in this set of functions, just mutating the original array.
 Check `main.test.js` to see how we're using your function--we just pass in an array and then check if that array now contains the set of values we expected.

 ### Setup